-The Company does not have any related party transaction during the financial period.
+The Group and Company do not have any related party transaction during the financial year.

 The directors are of the opinion that all the transactions above have been entered into in the normal course of business and have been established on terms and conditions that are not materially different from that obtainable in transactions with unrelated parties.